DougWagner/DoogOS/README.md

 Code is inspired by tutorials at wiki.osdev.org, but not identical (I TRIED to do my own thing based on the principles there)

+NOTE: `crti.s` and `crtn.s` are not used at the moment as I am still trying to learn more about how global constructors work.

 ##Compiling and running DoogOS

 ###Compiling